fbpx

 Let’s examine what Santander is offering first, while more information can be found on their website; here are the basics:

-• Up to 3% cashback on some household bills, capped at £5 in each cashback tier each month.
-There is no cap before 5 May 2020
+• 1% cashback on some household bills, capped at £20 each month.

 • Pay in at least £500 into your account each month and have at least 2 active Direct Debits

-• Earn cashback on your household bills and interest on your balance for a £5 monthly fee to maintain the account
+• Earn cashback on your household bills for a £3 monthly fee to maintain the account

 • Arranged Overdraft facility (if you’re eligible)